 Diana Krecsy – President and CEO

-Diana Krecsy (RN, BN, and M.Ed) joined the Calgary Homeless Foundation as President and CEO in 2014.
-Diana has more than 30 years of leadership experience, spanning health services, non-profits and academia.
-Diana’s prior roles include having served as CEO of the Heart and Stroke Foundation of Alberta, NWT and Nunavut, CEO of the Calgary Drug Treatment Court Society and as a Tenured nurse educator at Mount Royal University (formerly MRC).
-Throughout her career she has been instrumental in making transformative and sustainable change that benefits vulnerable Calgarians.
-Her work has been at the frontline, program and systems level and has traversed formal structures including Post-Secondary Education, Justice, Social Services, and Health; and intersected with numerous Not For Profit community based organizations.
+Diana Krecsy (RN, BN, M.Ed) has more than 3 decades of leadership experience, spanning health services, non-profits and academia.
+In her current role as President and CEO of Calgary Homeless Foundation, Diana has been instrumental in building a strong coordinated network of agencies and dedicated professionals committed to ending the experience of homelessness for thousands of Calgarians.
+She has played an influential role in bringing decision-makers together to provide systems level leadership to advance innovative solutions, policy, and systems change that addresses the needs of vulnerable populations.
+Diana’s prior roles include having served as CEO of the Heart and Stroke Foundation of Alberta, NWT and Nunavut; CEO of the Calgary Drug Treatment Court Society; and as a Tenured nurse educator at Mount Royal University (formerly MRC).
+Throughout her career she has been instrumental in making transformative and sustainable change that benefits Calgarians.
+Her work has been at the frontline, program and systems level and has traversed formal structures including Post-Secondary Education, Justice, Social Services, and Health; and intersected with numerous Not-For-Profit community-based organizations.
+She has served on more than 40 Committees and/or Boards throughout her professional career.
 Diana is a passionate and visionary leader with a proven capacity to inspire trust within complex collaborations and drive performance within collective impact initiatives.
-She has served on more than 40 Committees and/or Boards throughout her professional career.

 Gail is a Chartered Professional Accountant with over 25 years of operations and financial leadership experience in both industry and the not-for-profit sector.
 She has worked as a senior leader in both engineering consulting and oil and gas service firms, and volunteers with a number of non-profit organizations in Calgary.